Maintaining firearms proficiency during COVID-19

 Dry fire trainers like this are a good way to practice without expending ammunition.
 You can make a simple dry fire trainer for your Glock or other SA/DA semiautos with a knotted length of 550 cord run through the barrel and out the ejection port.
 This simply holds your gun out of battery and allows you to practice trigger reset.
 (Look for directions on this online.)
 As always, make sure you are practicing with a cleared and safe weapon.
 All these options will help train your aging eyes and muscle memory and help you maintain proficiency when you cannot get to the range.

 If you have a private backyard or a garage, you may consider building yourself a target trap from plywood and an old plastic shallow container or purchase one and use an airsoft gun for practice.

 Airsoft guns shoot a 6mm plastic ball up to 500 fps and are powered by electric strikers, springs or pneumatically with CO2 or gas.
 These make an excellent training option.

 There are inexpensive models in the $30-$70 range, but they are almost always all plastic and lack the weight and feel of a real firearm.
 The more expensive ones are built to resemble a real firearm in form and function and range in price to well over $100.

 Most of us rarely carry anything that big anymore and stick to smaller sub-compacts.
 Unfortunately, they do not make many airsoft guns in sub-compact packages due to the mechanics necessary to make them function.
-But you can still get a realistic pistol with the near same feel and weight of a real firearm and be able to practice in the privacy of your home or even backyard.
+But you can still get a realistic pistol with the near same feel and weight as a real firearm and be able to practice in the privacy of your home or even your backyard.

 If you do have the luxury of being able to go to the range, more power to you, keep it up.
 But if you do not, consider the other options, because when you need to shoot is not the time to find out you’re off your game.